 Every page should be given a title that describes its content.
 Well-written titles are vital for improving the search rank of pages because search engines look for keywords in titles to determine how relevant pages are to search queries.
 Titles are also critical for improving click through rates as titles are displayed in search results and when pages are shared on social networks.
 Page titles are set using HTML by adding a

 <title> tag such as

 <head> tag of each page.

 Every page should have a title that isn’t too long or too short.
 Well-written page titles of a suitable length will help your pages stand out in search results and help search engines understand what your pages are about.
 Short titles are likely lacking in enough information for both users and search engines.
 Long titles aren’t displayed in full in search results which can be unhelpful to users.
 We recommend page titles are between 10 and 60 characters.

 Use unique titles

 Each page should have a title that isn’t used anywhere else on your site.
 As titles are prominently displayed in search results, showing results with the same title makes it difficult for users to decide which result is the most relevant to them.
-Search engines will penalize or even filter out sets of your pages that are too similar for this reason.
-As each indexable page on your site should contain unique content, try to eliminate duplicate titles by giving each page a more accurate and specific title.
+Duplicate titles also make it difficult for search engines to determine which page is most relevant to a search query.
+As each indexable page on your site should contain unique content, you should be able to eliminate duplicate titles by giving each page a more accurate and specific title.

 Every page on your site should be given an informative, concise and unique description.